MPAS-Dev/compass/docs/users_guide/ocean/test_groups/hurricane.rst

 .. _hurricane_mesh_lts:

-If the LTS option is selected for the mesh test case, an additional step is carried out after the mesh culling.
+If either LTS option is selected for the mesh test case, an additional step is carried out after the mesh culling.
 This step appropriately flags the cells of the mesh according to a user defined criterion in order to use time-steps of different sizes on different regions of the mesh.